 4. Brokers provide emergency support.
 A good freight broker values its relationships and can become a true partner to its shipping customers.
 In the bulk world, this can sometimes mean helping shippers through emergency freight situations such as rail interruptions.
 Many freight brokers will take an all-hands-on-deck approach to these situations and devote as many resources as necessary to help a shipper out of a bind.

 5. Brokers provide support for carriers.
-This type of partnership extends to carriers as well.
+This type of partnership extends to bulk freight carriers as well.
 We connect carriers with shipping customers and help them secure loads.
 This is especially beneficial for providers that have reliable capacity but don’t yet have a name in the marketplace.
 For example, I just spoke with a carrier that started with three trucks.
 Thanks, in part, to the loads that Bulk Connection has given his company in recent years, he has been able to grow his business.
 His fleet now has 20 trucks and drivers.
 We also support carriers of all sizes by filling backhauls and minimizing empty miles.

 Turn to Bulk Connection for a freight strategy partnership